upenn-embedded/final-project-website-submission-f25-t09-f25-machine-not-learning/index.md

 A single, rhythmically stable instrumental track (.wav) was chosen as the basis for feature extraction.
 To automate the extraction of dominant pitches from the selected rhythmic audio track, a Python script was developed using librosa.
 The workflow consists of four main steps.
 First, the program loads the .wav file and applies the pYIN algorithm to estimate the fundamental frequency (f0) frame-by-frame, using a 20 ms hop size to achieve sufficient temporal resolution.
 Next, the f0 values are converted into MIDI note numbers, while unvoiced or unreliable frames are marked as None.
 Because raw frame-level data often produces many short, fragmented notes, the script merges consecutive identical MIDI values into longer note events and discards segments shorter than 40 ms. Finally, the resulting note sequence and corresponding durations are written to an output file for later use.
 This automated process greatly simplifies pitch extraction and ensures consistent formatting for downstream applications (e.g., PWM tone generation).

-The first part of the code converts MIDI note numbers to frequencies using the formula
+The first part of the code converts MIDI note numbers to frequencies using the formula:

 **f = 440 × 2^((midi – 69) / 12) ,**